bennyfidao/composer/README.md

 # composer
-Composer UI for BennyFi Dapp
+Composer is the content creation tool for BennyFi